tydaeus/notes/windows/powershell/powershell_shouldprocess.md

 ## Inheriting `ShouldProcess()` Behavior
 Commands are supposed to inherit `-WhatIf` and `-Confirm` behavior, but PowerShell's standard commands don't appear to apply this consistently or sensibly.
+From https://learn.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-shouldprocess?view=powershell-5.1#scope-issues it sounds like this is an inconsistency in how the function is defined: functions defined in binary modules automatically inherit including in cross-module calls, while functions defined in script modules do not inherit in cross-module calls.

 In many cases you will need to manually specify whether to inherit or override these behaviors.
 To do so, set the corresponding switch for the downstream command.
 * Set to the corresponding preference variable to inherit, e.g.: